fdilke/scala-exps/README.md

 Most of them are just to learn about the language but may turn out to be useful for other projects.

+## Bewl: done
+Bind classes to dots, and to the sources and targets of arrows

 ## language 'tests'

 These capture my understanding of various language features.